livingdolls/react-covid19/README.md

+## Info
-## Program Ini dibangun dengan React JS dan Menggunakkan API kawalcorona
+Program Ini dibangun dengan React JS dan Menggunakkan API kawalcorona

 ## How To Use

-## Clone Code
+- Clone Code

-In the project directory, you can run:
+- In the project directory, you can run:

 ### `yarn start`
+or
+### `npm start`

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.